 - Candidates may satisfy the entrance requirements by successful completion of special entry or Access courses.

-- Applications from mature candidates are welcome and entrance requirements may be relaxed for such candidates in the light of other qualifications and/or experience.
+- Applications from mature candidates are welcome and entrance requirements may be relaxed for such candidates in the light of other qualifications or experience.

-- Other UK qualifications such as Open University credits may be accepted in full or partial satisfaction of the Faculty Entrance Requirements.
+- Other UK qualifications such as Open University credits may be accepted in full or partial satisfaction of the Faculty entry requirements.

 - International students whose first language is not English must have a certain level of English which can be indicated either by a satisfactory score in English language requirements or other proof of English language proficiency such as a high level of achievement within an international qualification.